public-transport/hafas-client/docs/migrating-to-3.md

 ## If you use `hafas-client` with a custom profile…

-…write your profile in [the new format](writing-a-profile.md).
+- …write your profile in [the new format](writing-a-profile.md).
 Then, you can pass it into `hafas-client` just like before. #32/b7c1ee3
+- …rename the `profile.journeyLeg` flag to `profile.trip`.
+8de4447

 ## If you use `hafas-client` with custom parse functions…